How Much do Electric Wheelchairs Cost in 2021?

 A final consideration is that if an electric wheelchair manufacturer wants to release their mobility device in the USA (which they will), they are required to obtain FDA approval under the “powered wheelchair” category.
 This requires extensive testing to meet certain standards relating to quality, durability, and product-life.

 Taking all these things together it’s easy to understand why electric wheelchairs cost so much more than manual wheelchairs: They’re expensive to buy primarily because they’re expensive to make.
-However for many people the cost is absolutely worth it for the liberation and independence these devices bring to its users lives.
+However, for many people, the cost is absolutely worth it for the liberation and independence these devices bring to their user’s lives.